Swimmer Shark activity map

 The Department of Primary Industries and Regional Development (DPIRD) has a dedicated shark tagging program to support the Shark Monitoring Network and the department’s shark research.

-In Western Australia, our researchers have had the most success tagging white sharks when they have been found around known attractants, such as whale carcasses and schooling fish.
-Tagging operations generally occur off the Perth metropolitan area and along the south-west and south coast.
+In Western Australia our researchers have had the most success tagging white sharks around known attractants, such as whale carcasses and schooling fish.
+Tagging operations generally occur off the Perth metropolitan area and along the south-west and south coasts, although weather and other environmental conditions must be right to do this highly specialised work.

-Bull shark tagging operations are focused in the Swan Canning Estuary from late spring to autumn and in regional areas at other times of the year.
+Bull shark tagging operations are focused in the Swan Canning Estuary from late spring to early autumn.

 During the tagging process, a genetic sample is taken and details about the shark such as species, sex, length are recorded.